As a business coach for wedding photographers, I get asked all of the time: What is the most effective way for me to market my photography business?

 In the next year, I’ll be launching my pricing course for wedding photographers.
-Once I finish the course, I’ll need to promote it in some way and let other wedding photographers know it exists.
-That’s where marketing will come in and I’m excited to promote it in a way that will reach my perfect customer.
+Once I finish the course, I’ll need to promote it in a way that lets other wedding photographers know it exists.
+That’s where marketing will come in, and I’m excited to do what I can so that it will reach my perfect customer.

 The next question I get asked a lot in my coaching is: